-37. Does the country have an approved social protection strategy, policy or framework?

-Yes and it is being implemented

-Yes but it is not being implemented
+137. □ Does the country have an approved social protection strategy, policy or framework?
+Yes, and it is being implemented Yes, but it is not being implemented

 No

-37.1 If yes:
+137.1 If yes:

 a) Does it refer to HIV?

 Yes

 No

 b) Does it recognize people living with HIV as key beneficiaries?

 Yes

 No

-c) Does it recognize key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people, prisoners) as key beneficiaries?
+c) Does it recognize any key populations (sex workers, gay men and other men who have sex with men, people who inject drugs, transgender people or prisoners) as key beneficiaries?

 Yes

-No.
+No

+c.i.
+If yes, which key populations are recognized as key beneficiaries (select all that apply):

+Sex workers

+Gay men and other men who have sex with men

+Transgender persons

+People who inject drugs

+Prisoners

 d) Does it recognize adolescent girls and young women as key beneficiaries?

 Yes

 No

-e) Does it recognize people affected by HIV (children and families) as key beneficiaries?
+e) Does it recognize children affected by HIV as key beneficiaries?

 Yes

 No

-f) Does it address the issue of unpaid care work in the context of HIV?
+f) Does it recognize families affected by HIV as key beneficiaries?

 Yes

 No

+g) Does it address the issue of unpaid care work in the context of HIV?

+Yes

+No

-38. Are representatives of the National AIDS Programme or equivalent included in any social protection coordination mechanism or platform?
+138. Are representatives of the National AIDS Programme or equivalent included in any social protection coordination mechanism or platform?

 There is no social protection coordination mechanism or platform

-There is a social protection coordination mechanism or platform but it does not include any representatives of the National AIDS Programme or equivalent
+There is a social protection coordination mechanism or platform, but it does not include any representatives of the National AIDS Programme or equivalent

 There is a social protection coordination mechanism or platform and it includes representatives of the National AIDS Programme or equivalent

-39. Are any cash transfer programmes for young women aged 15-24 years being implemented in the country?
+139. Are any cash transfer programmes for young women aged 15-24 years being implemented in the country?

 Yes

 No No